 Using a Broadfork will also not allow weed seeds, which are hidden in your soil to come close to the surface of the soil and germinate; which is always the reality when using a rototiller or double-digging.

-The Broadfork is a European designed tool, I prefer the ones sold at Johnny’s Select Seeds because they are a much better design; Eliot Coleman (my all-time favorite gardener/farmer) developed the ones Johnny’s sells.
+The Broadfork is a European designed tool, I prefer the ones sold at Johnny’s Select Seeds because they are a much better design; Eliot Coleman (my all-time favorite gardener/farmer and author of Four Season Harvest) developed the ones Johnny’s sells.

 After using the Broadfork, as shown in this video from Johnny’s, you would gently rake in your soil amendments (lime, manure, kelp, phosphate, etc. depending on what you soil test reveals is required for your garden) into the top couple inches of your garden beds.